Mac users: If you are trying to install on Mac OS, see Troubleshoot Acrobat Reader installation on Mac OS.

 Adobe has identified some issues with the current Reader download center.
 The engineering team is working to address them.
 Here are temporary workarounds for these known issues.

-Issue: The Adobe Reader installer can have trouble working behind some proxy server environments.
+Issue: The Acrobat Reader installer can have trouble working behind some proxy server environments.

-Workaround: Antivirus software vendors and service providers are addressing this issue so that the Adobe Reader installer is recognized as legitimate.
+Workaround: Antivirus software vendors and service providers are addressing this issue so that the Acrobat Reader installer is recognized as legitimate.
 Ensure that your antivirus signatures are up to date.

 Make sure that your system meets the minimum system requirements.